 South Coast Plaza is home to over 250 fashion boutiques and trendy restaurants.
 Luxury shoppers will have a chance to browse all their favorite brands like Hermes, Prada, Gucci, and Christian Dior.

-If you’re looking to add a dash of culture to your shopping trip, try to time your visit with a performance at the Segerstrom Center for the Arts.
+If you’re looking to add a dash of culture to your shopping trip, time your visit with a performance at the Segerstrom Center for the Arts.
 Featuring several distinct venues, the performing arts center is one of the top spots around Orange County to catch a concert, musical, or opera.

 Check the official schedule to see what’s on during your visit.